franz inc logo

 Running SLIME

 If your .emacs has been modified with the above code, then you are ready to go.
-Simply start emacs and SLIME is ready to be used.
-Make sure *slime-lisp* is bound to the Lisp you wish to use, and *slime-port* is set to the port you want to use, then simply enter 'M-x slime' (or other keybinding, such as F5) within emacs and you should be connected to Lisp.
+Simply (re-)start emacs and SLIME is ready to be used.
+Enter 'M-x slime' within emacs and you should be connected to Lisp.

 For instructions on using SLIME, we recommend visiting the SLIME homepage as well as the SLIME CLiki.
-There are many great links on each.
+There are many helpful links on both.

 Support